 a) communicate with persons with disabilities in ways that take into account their disability;

-c) ensure that persons with disabilities who are accompanied by their guide dog or other service animals are permitted to enter the premises of SNF with the animal and to keep the animal with them, unless the animal is excluded by law from the premises; and
+c) ensure that persons with disabilities who are accompanied by their Guide Dog or other Service Animals are permitted to enter SNF’s premises with the animal and to keep the animal with them, unless the animal is excluded by law from the premises.

 5. Support Persons

 Person with disabilities may enter SNF’s premises with a support person and have access to the support person while on the premises.
 This right, however, is subject to SNF’s duties to the client regarding confidentiality, solicitor-client privilege, conflicts of interest, capacity to instruct, and the perception of undue influence.
 In addition, SNF may require a support person to sign a confidentiality agreement.